 (11) be only networked within the polling location on election day, except for the purpose of updating absentee ballot records;

-(12) meet minimum security, reliability, and networking standards established by the Office of the Secretary of State in consultation with the Office of MN.IT Services;
+(12) meet minimum security, reliability, and networking standards established by the Office of the Secretary of State in consultation with the Department of Information Technology Services;

 (13) be capable of providing a voter's correct polling place; and